Petrochemical fire spews thick black smoke in southern Spain

-MADRID (AP) — A fire at a petrochemical plant in southern Spain has sent a massive plume of black smoke near Gibraltar.
+MADRID (AP) — A fire at a petrochemical plant in southern Spain has sent a massive plume of black smoke into the air near Gibraltar.

 The blaze broke out Tuesday at an industrial zone near Algeciras.